 Five of the 7 post-graduate part-time fellows are employed with judges, 1 is with a government agency, and 1 is with a public interest organization.

 “Bar Required” jobs require that the graduate pass the bar and be licensed to practice law.
 These jobs may be in a law firm, business, government, or non-profit setting.
 This category also includes judicial clerks and positions that require the graduate to pass the bar after being hired.

 “JD Advantage” jobs include those for which the employer sought an individual with a JD, and perhaps even required a JD, but the job itself does not require bar passage, an active law license, or involve practicing law.

 An "Other Professional" position is one that requires professional skills or training but in which a JD is neither required nor particularly applicable, such as accountant, teacher, business manager, nurse, etc.

 A "Nonprofessional" position is one that does not require any special professional skills or training.

-* = One hundred and thirty-six of the 141 graduates reporting employment in the Mountain region were employed in Colorado.
-This represents 78 percent of all graduates and 86 percent of employed graduates.
+One hundred and twenty-six of the 132 graduates reporting employment in the Mountain region were employed in Colorado, representing 83 percent of employed graduates.

 (duplicate employers have been removed)